utah-cs3550-fa25/assignments/hw2.md

 to the "text baseline", which is the imaginary line on which English text is written.

 Make the login button 50% of the width of the page, and center it.
+But make sure that it never goes below `200px` wide, even on very narrow screens, like below 400 pixels.

 However, this won't look good if the page starts shrinking below 700px (try it!).
 So for pages less than 700px wide, instead put the label